willfleetw/rusty_dns/docs/DNS_Documentation.md

 ### UDP Message Size

-Traditional DNS messages are limited to 512 octets in size when sent over UDP (see Section 2.3).
+Traditional DNS messages are limited to 512 octets in size when sent over UDP (see [Size Limits]).
 Fitting the increasing amounts of data that can be transported in DNS in this 512-byte limit is becoming more difficult.
 For instance, inclusion of DNSSEC records frequently requires a much larger response than a 512-byte message can hold.